cameron-barrett/camb/commonplace.md

 They passed through a highland meadow carpeted with wildflowers, acres of golden groundsel and zinnia and deep purple gentian and wild vines of blue morninglory and a vast plain of varied small blooms reaching onward like a gingham print to the farthest serried rimlands blue with haze and the adamantine ranges rising out of nothing like the backs of seabeasts in a devonian dawn.
 -- Blood Meridian, p.
 195

+### Robert Shiller

+Finance, I believe, is a pillar of civilized society.
+It's the structure through which we do things, at least on a large scale.
+It's about allocating resources through space and time.
+It's about incentivizing people to do productive things.
+It's about sponsoring venues that bring people together, making sure people are fairly treated, that they contribute constructively, and that they get a return for doing that.
+And it's about managing risks, that anything we do in life is uncertain.
+Anything we do that is big or important is uncertain.
+To me, thats what financial markets are about. -- [Financial Markets](https://www.youtube.com/watch?v=WQui_3Hpmmc&list=PL8FB14A2200B87185), lecture 1

+Professor Shiller presents the history of thought underpinning financial markets, and explains their role as tools for building a better society.
+David Swensen gives an excellent guest lecture.

 ### William Zinsser

 Clutter is the disease of American writing.
 We are a society strangling in unnecessary words, circular constructions, pompous frills and meaningless jargon.